These air fryer baked potatoes have that crispy skin and tender, fluffy inside, and they are the best baked potatoes!

 Next, I sprinkle them generously with sea salt and garlic powder.
 I use 1/2 teaspoon of each for either 3 or 4 potatoes.
 I use my hands to spread everything around and make sure it has an even coat.

-Then I cook them in the Air Fryer on 400 degrees for about 40 minutes.
 I did take a peek at them about 25 minutes in to that cook time.
 The skins were looking pretty brown on top.
 So I used some tongs and carefully flipped them over.

 After forty minutes, mine were perfect!